esponges/interview/system-design.md

 For dynamic content like db results, rendered pages, etc:
 - Redis: Redis is an in-memory data structure store that supports key-value pairs, strings, lists, sets, sorted sets,hashes, geospatial indexes, hyperloglog, bitmaps, streams, and pub/sub.
 - Memcached: Memcached is a distributed in-memory key-value store that is designed for speed and scalability.

+## Monitoring
+Monitoring is the process of collecting and analyzing data about a system to determine its health and performance.
+It is used to identify bottlenecks, detect failures, and improve the overall performance of a system.

+Client and servers can be monitored using a variety of tools, including:
+- Prometheus
+- Grafana
+- Datadog

+## Load Balancing
+Load balancing is the process of distributing workloads across multiple servers.
+It is used to improve the performance and reliability of a system by distributing the workload across multiple servers.

+Load balancers can be implemented using a variety of techniques: Round Robin, Least Connections, Least Response Time, etc.

+### Round Robin
+Round Robin is a load balancing technique that distributes requests evenly across a set of servers.
+It is often used to distribute requests across multiple servers in a cluster.
+This technique is simple and easy to implement, but it _does not take into account the current load on each server_.

+### Weighted Round Robin
+Weighted Round Robin is a load balancing technique that distributes requests across a set of servers based on their weight.
+This technique is similar to Round Robin, but it takes into account the current load on each server.
+This technique is more complex than Round Robin, but it can be more effective at distributing requests evenly across a set of servers and it's advisable to use it _when the servers have different capacities_.

+### Least Connections
+Least Connections is a load balancing technique that distributes requests to the server with the least number of active connections.
+This technique is more complex than Round Robin, but it can be more effective at distributing requests evenly across a set of servers.